-Available to all students fulfilling requirements for Honours entry into English Language or successful completion of English Literature Junior Honours, and by arrangement to visiting students or students of other Honours programmes who qualify under the University 's 25% regulation.
+Available to all students fulfilling requirements for Honours entry into English Language and Linguistics or successful completion of English Literature Junior Honours, and by arrangement to visiting students or students of other Honours programmes who qualify under the University's 25% regulation.

 Examination (150 minutes) - 75%

 Are reassessment opportunities available for all summative assessments?
 Not applicable